 The Central Business District is a main thoroughfare for many New Orleans Residents.
 The City has plans to build protected bike lanes throughout the area, ensuring people can safely commute through the area, all the way to and from Canal Street.

 The City of New Orleans is initially focusing on a 1.8 mile corridor in the Central Business District comprising of Baronne Street, O’Keefe Avenue, and Julia Street.

 Officials from the City of New Orleans’ Office of Transportation, Moving New Orleans, held a community design meeting for street safety improvements coming to the Central Business District on October 27th, where officials presented their plans and the community offered feedback on their proposals.
 You can view the slides from the presentation and review the proposed designs by clicking here.

-Here are the streets that were discussed in the meeting:
+Here are the streets that were discussed in the meetings:

 The 7th Ward and Downriver neighborhoods such as Faubourg St. John, St. Roch, Gentilly, and Mid-City are going to see miles of protected bike lanes and other street safety improvements such as extended curbs, improved signage, and roadway repairs.

 Officials from the City of New Orleans held a conceptual design meeting to present their proposed plans for street safety and accessibility improvements on Tuesday, November 17th 2019.